Portuguese Water Dog Breed Info: Pictures, Traits & Facts

 However, just because they don’t shed doesn’t mean they do not need to be groomed.
 Far from it!
 They have hair rather than fur, and it will grow indefinitely if left to its own devices.
 Regular trims and daily brushing are a necessity to prevent tangles, mats, and dreadlocks.

-The Portuguese Water Dog Club of America says there are two types of coat for Portuguese Water Dogs:
+The Portuguese Water Dog Club of America says there are two types of coats for Portuguese Water Dogs:

 To keep your fuzzy buddy healthy and looking sharp, you should also routinely check their teeth, ears, and nails.
 Ears and teeth both need weekly cleanings, and nails should be trimmed about once a month.
 If you start these routines early in your dog’s life, they’ll soon learn to appreciate your ministrations.